TomerPelleg/Spiromania/README.md

 #### Project by Tomer and Lael, University of Haifa (2021-22)

-In this branch you may find a 1 dimensional fourier series calculator that we implemented for our amusement.
-Enjoy!
+This branch contains code which generates fourier series that create the user's drawing!